How to Analyze Survey Results

 All responses data exports allow you to download your survey's raw data for further analysis.
 All responses data spreadsheet exports are available in many formats.
 You may also download individual responses in PDF format for easy printing and sharing.

-To export All Responses data, click the Export All button in the upper right corner of the Analyze page and select All responses data.
+To export All Responses data, click the Save As button in the upper right corner of the Analyze page, select Export file, and select All responses data.

 Learn more: Exports

 Exporting Individual Responses produces a PDF document that contains each respondent's full answer set, as well as respondent metadata.
 You can also export one single response under the Individual Responses tab in the Analyze section.

 To export Individual Responses to PDF, click the Save As button in the upper right corner of the Analyze page, select Export file, and select All individual responses.